dokester/BayesicFitting/docs/style.md

 unreadable code.

   + Readable sentences have spaces between words.
 Operators are words: + reads as "plus", = reads as "is".
-So operators have spaces on each side.
+So operators have spaces on each side. <br>
+Except when the "=" is part of a keyword argument.
+In that case there are no spaces around it.
+To visually connect the argument to the keyword.

   + Brackets as ()[]{} have spaces too if they are selfstanding.
 E.g. in grouping things together, in equations, tuples, lists or dictionaries.